mathewbwilliamson/mn-punch-card-api/src/docs/deployment.md

 -   Don't forget that Dev DB should be pointed at here.
 Env here should connect to Dev.

 -   Go to their terminal and git pull.
--   npm i if needed
+-   npm i if needed => npm run build if needed
 -   PM2: /home/newtampa/repositories/localPm2/node_modules/pm2/bin/pm2

 *   Create an Instance